 Cream butter and sugar together.

 Sift in flour and cornstarch and blend together.
-I use a hand mixer to cream the butter and sugar and also with this step.
-The flour and cornstarch will not come together as a dough, usually, with the hand mixer.
+I use a hand mixer to cream the butter and sugar, but you can also use a stand mixer with a paddle attachment.
+The flour and cornstarch will not come together as a dough, usually, with the hand mixer, probably another reason to use the stand mixer.
 It will create a mixture with lumps about the size of peas.
-I then combine that mixture together and create the dough.
+I then combine that mixture together and create the dough with my hands.
+Needless to say, use what you have.

 Roll out chilled dough (about 1/4 inch thick).
-Cut the dough into 2 x 2 inch squares.
+Cut the dough into 2 x 2-inch squares.
+Transfer to a baking sheet lined with parchment paper.

-Bake 20 minutes at 325 degrees.
+Bake for 20 minutes at 325 degrees.
 Do not let the cookies brown.

-Cool cookies on a rack and store in an air-tight container.
+Cool cookies on a wire rack and store them in an air-tight container.

 1/2 cup sugar